 Day Trip to Epernay

-From Reims, it is just a 45 minute train ride through the beautiful vineyards of the Champagne region to the little town of Epernay.
+From Reims, it is just a 45 minute train ride through the beautiful vineyards of the Champagne region to the little town of Epernay (you can read more about our time there here).
 The famous Avenue de Champagne runs through the town and it is home to many champagne houses of its own.

 While there, we walked around the town and ducked into a couple smaller champagne houses and tasting rooms to try some smaller produced champagnes.